 Once people decide to seek treatment, the first step in the recovery process is to evaluate the level of care that is needed.
 The evaluation can also uncover any co-occurring disorders that need to be treated alongside their addiction.

 After the patient assessment, detoxification allows the body to remove the drugs from the system, and withdrawal symptoms begin.
-These side effects could start within days of the last dosage and last for months, but the complete duration of side effects varies from person to person.
+These side effects typically begin 1-2 days after the last dose, and continues for 2-4 weeks or longer, but the complete duration of side effects varies from person to person.
 Once the body clears all traces of benzos from the system, the detoxification process is finished.

 Finding a medical detox facility is the safest way to continue the rehab process since benzodiazepine withdrawal symptoms can be severe.
 Attempting an at-home or rapid detox method could lead to relapse due to cravings during detox and in the following weeks.
 At The Recovery Village, patients can rely on trained staff to properly medicate if needed, and monitor withdrawal symptoms in a safe and comfortable environment.